persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-11-10-asp-net-8-dapper-sqlite-xunit-api.md

 <li>xUnit - Used with one of the .NET Web API</li>
 <li>Karma + Jasmine - Used with the Angular Client</li>
 </ul>

+Coverage Reports are generated for visualize the result of Unit Testing ( .NET based xUnit )

 <p><a href="https://angular.dapper.sqlite.client.persteenolsen.com" target="_blank" title="Angular 14 + Web API in .NET 8 with Dapper and SQLite">Try the demo...</a></p>